Krishna Kant

 Invited paper in ICCCN 2016, Kona, Hawaii, Aug 2016.

-134. Amitangshu Pal
+134. Amitangshu Pal and K. Kant,

 the Feasibility of Distributed Sampling Rate Adaptation in Heterogeneous and